altaga/GHOcard/README.md

 ### DApp screens:

-- Conectarse a la DApp mediante ConnectKit:
+- Connect to the DApp using ConnectKit:

     <img src="https://i.ibb.co/k9ZRn9v/Screenshot-20240120-184233.png" width="33%">

-- Summary de los Assets en Aave y Tarjetas mintadas:
+- Summary of Assets in Aave and Minted Cards:

     <img src="https://i.ibb.co/s121xwB/Screenshot-20240120-184220.png" width="33%">
     <img src="https://i.ibb.co/PrH6kVp/Screenshot-20240120-184224.png" width="33%">

-- Agregar Balance a una tarjeta con solo un boton:
+- Add Balance to a card with just one button:

     <img src="https://i.ibb.co/dtx4JHk/Screenshot-20240120-184246.png" width="33%">
     <img src="https://i.ibb.co/mGHJb84/Screenshot-20240120-184257.png" width="33%">

 # React Native DApp:

-Nuestra React Natve App esta hecha con el fin de poder recibir dinero de formasencilla ya sea TradFi mediante los servicios financieros de Stripe y de forma decentralizada con GHO de Aave y Wallet Connect.
+Our React Natve App is made in order to be able to receive money in a simple way, either TradFi through Stripe financial services and in a decentralized way with GHO from Aave and Wallet Connect.

-NOTA: Los sistemas de pagos como estos en Layer 1, debido a las gas fees y el tiempo de confirmacion de los bloques son practicamente inviables, para la realizacion de un sistema de pagos viable se deben usar Layer 2 como lo son Polygon o soluciones ZK.
+NOTE: Payment systems like these in Layer 1, due to the gas fees and the block confirmation time, are practically unviable.
+To create a viable payment system, Layer 2, such as Polygon or ZK solutions, must be used. .

 ### NFC Payments:

-- Se crea una orden de pago en la UI de la aplicacion como cualquier otro POS terminal.
-Para el caso del pago NFC seleccionaremos Pay With Card.
+- A payment order is created in the application UI like any other POS terminal.
+In the case of NFC payment we will select Pay With Card.

     <img src="https://i.ibb.co/s5dpp3V/vlcsnap-2024-01-20-18h58m49s410.png" width="33%">

-- El POS entrara en modo lectura de tarjetas y esperara una lectura de tarjate en el lector de arriba, sin embargo cualquier celular con lector NFC puede funcionar perfectamente.
+- The POS will enter card reading mode and wait for a card reading on the reader above, however any cell phone with an NFC reader can work perfectly.

     <img src="https://i.ibb.co/d2qYvzg/POSbase-1.png" width="33%">

-- Una vez leida la tarjeta, segun sea VISA o Mastercard, lo cual podemos saberlo gracias a la metadata, podemos realizar el cobro ya sea de TradFi (Stripe) o Crypto (GHO Aave).
+- Once the card is read, depending on whether it is VISA or Mastercard, which we can know thanks to the metadata, we can charge either TradFi (Stripe) or Crypto (GHO Aave).

     <img src="https://i.ibb.co/n1qQ9xd/Screenshot-2024-01-20-192456.png" width="33%">

- - En el caso de un pago mediante GHO, llamaremos nuestra API la AWS Lambda que realizara la llamada al smart contract para relizar el pago.
+ - In the case of a payment through GHO, we will call our API the AWS Lambda that will make the call to the smart contract to make the payment.

         const contract = new ethers.Contract(
             "0x4017cFEcE25FE7e9038Db1CA641b4B4A9640a15B",